shibalili/systemin-project/README.md

 This experiment contained WT and syr1(systemin receptor knockout) cell culture treated by systemin.Samples were harvested at 0,1,2,5,15,45 min and each time point had 6 biological replicates.

 Script folder contains all analyses(code) done in R;
-Data folder has results from analyses(scripts folder);
+Data folder has results from analyses(scripts folder) as well as tomato genome annotation ITAG3.2;
 Figure folder has all the plots present in the paper.

 PPase linear regression plot (Figure2a) is a linear regression plot showing the phosphate release progress curves of different phosphatases.